magento/merchdocs/src/getting-started.md

     content: Review the information about Adobe Commerce releases and access detailed release documentation.
     url: /magento/about-this-release.html

-  - title: Your Adobe Account
+  - title: Your Commerce Account
-    content: Learn about your Adobe account and how you can access information about your Adobe products and services.
+    content: Learn about your Commerce account and how you can access information about your Commerce products and services.
     url: /magento/magento-account.html

   - title: Quick Tour